 Staff were formal and polite.

-Traveller from Sydney
+Traveller from Ottawa

-Traveller from new york
+Traveller from Vancouver BC

 Located in the Rakuhoku neighborhood of North Kyoto, this hotel is adjacent to Takaragaike Park and 200 meters from the Kyoto …More